NeCTAR-RC/nectarcloud-tier0doco/starting-doco/glossary.md

 The NeCTAR Dashboard is the main web-based interface for managing NeCTAR virtuals.
 The OpenStack component service for the dashboard is called Horizon

-> data centre
+> Data Centre

 A place where a large collection of shared computing equipment is housed.

-> data repository
+> Data Repository

 A system or service that provides systematic data management services.
 More than just "a shared fileserver".

 > .deb